Aggie Doppler Radar

-The Aggie Doppler Radar (ADRAD) is a Doppler weather radar located on the roof of the Eller Oceanography & Meteorology Building on the Texas A&M University campus in College Station, Texas.
+The Aggie Doppler Radar (ADRAD) (1973 – 2024) was a Doppler weather radar located on the roof of the Eller Oceanography & Meteorology Building on the Texas A&M University campus in College Station, Texas.

 History

 The Meteorology department first began its study of convective storms with the use of a 3 cm wavelength radar in the early 1950s.
 In 1962, they upgraded to a 10 cm, and in 1966, dual wavelength capability was added.
 After several modifications, the radar was placed on top of the newly completed Eller O&M Building in 1973.
 In 1992, the Aggie Doppler RADar was born with the installation of doppler capability.
 A final upgrade to the pedestal, removal of the side dishes, new processor, and work station occurred in 1997.

 AN/CPS-9

 In the early 1950s, the department received a 3-cm weather radar, AN/CPS-9, from the US Air Force.
 Using this 3-cm radar, researchers studied mid-latitude mesoscale systems, severe storms, and land-falling cyclones.
 The AN/CPS-9 model was the first purpose-built weather radar.